-How are you letting go for agility and success in our rapidly changing VUCA (Volatile, Uncertain, Complex, Ambiguous) world?
+How are you letting go for agility and success in our rapidly changing VUCCA (Volatile, Uncertain, Culturally Complex, Ambiguous) world?
 What are you letting go of: Perfectionism?
 Being right?
 Fear?
 Resentment?
 Clutter?
 Outdated systems?
-Control, or power over, rather than delegating and developing your team?
+Control, or power over, rather than delegating and developing your team and/or family?
 Impatience?

 Like my Magnolia tree shedding its leaves, my coaching client blossomed after letting go of wanting to convince others they were wrong.
 He was able to shift from being right to seeing a cultural difference in communication directness and pace.
 He learned he could increase his impact and effectiveness in negotiations and with building cooperation with external partners (his coaching goals) by adjusting his own communication rather than expecting others to change.